Yiddish Classes

 Instructor: Jonah Sidman

-Materials: In eynem: The New Yiddish Textbook, Vol I. Starting on Chapter 4.
-Students can purchase this textbook through The Yiddish Book Center (print or digital/PDF is fine), and have it accessible for use during class sessions.
+Materials: In eynem: The New Yiddish Textbook, Vol I. Students can purchase this textbook through The Yiddish Book Center (print or digital/PDF is fine), and have it accessible for use during class sessions.

 Instructor: Sasha Berenstein

-Level: For students continuing from BWC's Fall Advanced Beginner course, or for those who have been studying Yiddish for one year.
-Also open to those who already know the Yiddish alef-beys, some basic grammar & vocabulary, and who feel the class description fits their level, including those who have used Duolingo and feel ready to dive into more conversation and culture.
+Level: For students who have taken a BWC Beginner course.
+Also open to those who already know the Yiddish alef-beys, some basic grammar & vocabulary, and who feel the class description fits their level, including those who have worked through Duolingo and feel ready to dive into more conversation and culture

-Materials: In eynem: The New Yiddish Textbook, Vol I & II.
-Starting on chapter 11.
+Materials: In eynem: The New Yiddish Textbook, Vol I. Starting on chapter 7.
 Students can purchase this textbook through The Yiddish Book Center (print or digital/PDF is fine), and have it accessible for use during class sessions.

 Intermediate Yiddish: Virtual

-Build confidence in your Yiddish - reading, speaking, and listening, in a supportive and welcoming classroom of intermediate Yiddish students.
+Build confidence in your Yiddish - reading, writing, speaking, and listening, in a supportive and welcoming classroom of intermediate Yiddish students.
 We'll focus on building reading fluency, comprehension strategies, dictionary skills, and making meaning from texts while enjoying selections from the canon of Yiddish literature.
 In this class, you will find abundant opportunities to stretch and grow your Yiddish.
-We'll read slowly, translate continuously, and look up every unfamiliar word as we read (in Yiddish) and discuss (in English and Yiddish) literature together.
-This semester, we'll continue reading the memoirs of 19th-century feminist icon Puah Rakovsky, whose spellbinding tell-all memoir describes her experiences of arranged marriage, teen motherhood, rejecting her religious upbringing, divorcing her parents' son-in-law, starting a career, and becoming one of the world's first women's rights activists.
+We'll read together slowly, translate continuously, and look up every unfamiliar word as we read (in Yiddish) and discuss (in English and Yiddish) literature together.

 Wondering whether this class is right for you?